kiwicom/orbit-compose/contributing.md

 ### Releasing the next version

+1. Manually run workflow [Baseline Profile Updater](https://github.com/kiwicom/orbit-compose/actions/workflows/baseline-profile-updater.yml) and wait for it to finish.
-1. Edit the drafted release at https://github.com/kiwicom/orbit-compose/releases.
+2. Edit the drafted release at https://github.com/kiwicom/orbit-compose/releases.
-2. Make edits in the description — if needed.
+3. Make edits in the description — if needed.
-3. Press "Publish release" button.
+4. Press "Publish release" button.

 This action will:
 - publish the GitHub release,